ska-sa/spead2/doc/py-recv.rst

 pool) to replenish the pool when it gets low.
 This is useful when heaps are being captured and stored indefinitely rather than processed and released.

-.. py:class:: spead2.MemoryPool(thread_pool, lower, upper, max_free, initial, low_water)
+.. py:class:: spead2.MemoryPool(thread_pool, lower, upper, max_free, initial, low_water, allocator=None)

    Constructor.
 One can omit `thread_pool` and `low_water` to skip the background refilling.